open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Make a given `Span` as active

-The `Tracer` MUST use the [`Context`](../context/context.md) in order to get and set the current `Span` state and to decide how `Span`s are passed across process boundaries.
+The `Tracer` MUST use the [`Context`](../context/context.md) in order to get and set the current `Span` and to decide how `Span`s are passed across process boundaries.

 When getting the current `Span` while there is none that is currently active,